garrandall/popular-music-data/tracks/bop-gun--one-nation--ice-cube-george-clinton.md

   start_date: '1994-12-10'
 ---

 At these up late times, hardcore funkateers before the bop gun.
 We unleash you a positive light.
 The bop gun can do you no harm.
-It frees yo mind, so yo kind can follow.
-(Yeahhh.)
+It frees yo mind, so yo kind can follow (yeah)

 So wide you can't get around it
 So low you can't get under it
 So high you can't get over it
-IIIIIIII, can't get over it
+I, can't get over it
-Ah yaaaaaa, di-dit-dit-dit-dit
+Ah yeah, di-dit-dit-dit-dit
-Ah yaaaaaa, di-dit-dit-dit-dit
+Ah yeah, di-dit-dit-dit-dit
-Ah yaaaaaa, di-dit-dit-dit-dit
+Ah yeah, di-dit-dit-dit-dit
-Ah yaaaaaa, di-dit-dit-dit-dit
+Ah yeah, di-dit-dit-dit-dit
 Well all right!
-Ah yaaaaaa, di-dit-dit-dit-dit
+Ah yeah, di-dit-dit-dit-dit
 Attention all radio station jocks ...
-Ah yaaaaaa, di-dit-dit-dit-dit
+Ah yeah, di-dit-dit-dit-dit
 haw haw, got to be groovin' jammin' on yo box.
-Ah yaaaaaa, di-dit-dit-dit-dit
+Ah yeah, di-dit-dit-dit-dit
 The Mothership Connection is upon you again.
-Ah yaaaaaa, di-dit-dit-dit-dit
+Ah yeah, di-dit-dit-dit-dit
 Yeah, workin' up a sweat, is it wet yet?
 Ready or not, here we come
 Getting down for the one which we believe in

-1993, much more ba-e-ya-e-younce
+1993, much more bounce
 Ice Cube comin' with the half ounce
 Not Just Knee Deep, jeep fulla smog
 A, To, mic, Dog